fleetdm/fleet/docs/Using-Fleet/Automations.md

 > Note that a CVE is "new" if it was published to the national vulnerability (NVD) database within
 > the last 30 days (by default).

-Fleet checks if its time to send these webhook requests, or create tickets (Jira or Zendesk), once every hour.
+Fleet checks if it's time to send these webhook requests, or create tickets (Jira or Zendesk), once every hour.

 If two new vulnerabilities are detected within the hour, two